-1.2 Interpretation of Rules and Rulings
+1.2 Interpretation of the Rules and Rulings

-These Rules are to be read in conjunction with the respective NABERS Rules or Ruling as they apply to the specific building type.
+These Rules are to be read in conjunction with the respective NABERS Rulings as they apply to the specific building type.
 Rulings are used to address specific issues that may arise after the publication of the Rules.